Volunteer mentors support students and teachers with publishing projects in their classrooms!

 Here's an example of how In-School Programs work:

-When making a nature guide with students at ## Elementary, we worked with students to look at examples of existing nature guides and decided what worked and what didn’t.
+When making a nature guide with students at an elementary school, we worked with students to look at examples of existing nature guides and decided what worked and what didn’t.
 Then the students picked the animal, insect or plant that they wanted to feature, and researched the habitats, dietary needs, appearance and interesting facts.
 Working with volunteer mentors, the students took their research from note form to draft, drew some great images to go along with their words and finally edited their work.
 After incorporating the kids' ideas into a cover image and title, we sent the copy off to the printers!
 When the book was fresh off the presses, we celebrated the kids’ success at an amazing community launch party.

 Examples of other projects, we’ve helped students and teachers create: